mynamjordan/SinglePageApp/README.md

 13/4/2022 - Had serious issue where it was not a single page application but still try to make it work 5 hours, Had to restart but built the application stronger by lerning about DIV and css styles

 14/4/2022 - finished edited and commented, 6 hours

+Challenges
+* Many issues with the structure of the assignment, coming with many ideas of how to start the assignment